fleschutz/LSS/README.md

 2. cd LSS

-3. gcc -O3 main.c   (when using the GCC compiler)
+3. gcc -O3 main.c (for GCC compiler) or: clang -O3 main.c (for CLANG compiler)

-   clang -O3 main.c (when using the CLANG compiler)
+4. ./a.out > out.txt

-4. ./a.out
+5. sort -g out.txt > list.txt

-See output.txt for the output
+Now, see list.txt for the resulting solutions.